Rights Labelling on Our Site

 No Additional Rights

-If digital copies on our site are labelled with this it implies that they are considered by us to have had no additional rights added to them by the digitising institution – either by stating they don’t have the power to do so, or by actively waiving rights to the digitisation worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.
-Re-use of the works is also not restricted by Terms of Use statements.
-You can copy, modify and distribute the digital copy, even for commercial purposes, all without asking permission.
-Often labelled with the Creative Commons CCO licence or Public Domain Mark.
+If digital copies on our site are labelled with “No Additional Rights” they are deemed by us to have had no additional rights added to them by the source institution, either through these institutions acknowledging that they don’t have the power to add such rights, or by actively waiving rights to the digitisation worldwide.
+In addition, reuse of these works are not restricted by Terms of Use statements.
+You should be able to copy, modify and distribute the digital copy, even for commercial purposes, all without asking permission.
+Such cases are often denoted by the Creative Commons Public Domain Mark or CC0 licence.

 Attribution

-If digital copies on our site are labelled with this it implies that the digitising institution is allowing you to copy, distribute and transmit the copy, to adapt the copy, and to make commercial use of the copy, providing that you attribute the copy in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
-Often denoted by the Creative Commons CC-BY license.
-To see in which way attribution is to be done you should visit the institution’s website itself and find the page stipulating their Terms or Conditions of Use.
+If digital copies on our site are labelled with “Attribution”, it implies that the source institution allows you to copy, distribute, and transmit the copy, to adapt the copy, and to make commercial use of the copy, provided you attribute the copy in the manner specified by the author or licensor.
+Such cases are often denoted by the Creative Commons’ CC BY licence.
+To see how attribution should be done, you can visit the institution’s website itself and find the page stipulating their Terms or Conditions of Use, or any linked Creative Commons licence.

 Share-Alike

-If digital copies on our site are labelled with this it implies that the digitising institution is allowing you to copy, distribute and transmit the copy, to adapt the copy, and to make commercial use of the copy, providing that you attribute the copy in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
-If you alter, transform, or build upon the copy, you may distribute the resulting work only under the same or similar licence to this one.
-Often denoted by the Creative Commons CC-BY-SA licence.
+If digital copies on our site are labelled with “Share-Alike” it implies that the digitising institution is allowing you to copy, distribute, and transmit the copy, to adapt the copy, and to make commercial use of the copy, provided you both attribute the copy in the manner specified by the author or licensor, and, if you alter, transform, or build upon the copy, that you distribute the resulting work only under the same or similar licence.
+Such cases are often denoted by the Creative Commons’ CC BY-SA licence.
+As above, to see in which way attribution is to be done you should visit the institution’s website itself and find the page stipulating their Terms or Conditions of Use, or any linked to Creative Commons licence.

 PD Wikimedia

-If digital copies on our site are labelled with this it means that, although the digitising institution may assert restrictions on use, the Wikimedia Foundation asserts that the digital copy is in the public domain, at least in the U.S. where the law tends to lean in their favour.
+If digital copies on our site are labelled with “PD Wikimedia” it means that, although the source institution may assert restrictions on use, the Wikimedia Foundation asserts that the digital copy is in the public domain, at least in the US where the law tends to lean in their favour.
 The official position taken by the Wikimedia Foundation is that “faithful reproductions of two-dimensional public domain works of art are public domain, and that claims to the contrary represent an assault on the very concept of a public domain”.
-Please be aware that depending on local laws, re-use of this content may be prohibited or restricted in your jurisdiction.
+The vast majority of digital copies are labelled as free from all rights, but there are some labelled with Creative Commons licenses, so do look out for those.
+By its nature, as there is no explicit permission given by the source institution, re-using such works carries more risk, and depending on local laws, re-use of this content may be prohibited or restricted in your jurisdiction.